adilkhr/my-ms3-project/README.md

 ### Home:

 Home page will include an image slider that will present text to the user to make it visually appealing.
 The dictionary is displayed to show the user all current words.
-IF the user is the author of a word then a button will appear giving them the option to edit the word.
-There is a search bar for users to search for words within the dictionary.
+If the user is the author of a word then two buttond will appear next to the word giving them the option to edit the word, or delete it.
 There is a search bar for users to search for words within the dictionary.

 ### Log in page: